 People benefit from numerous gifts from the sea.
 We eat sea food, enjoy beaches, and trade goods by ship.
 We also depend upon the sea to provide essential services for life, such as nutrient cycling, primary production, and climate regulation: Without these services, no life could exist.
 However, anthropogenic activities cause troubles to this Mother Nature.
 Due to a massive expansion of population as well as economic activities, the marine and coastal ecosystems, especially in Asia, suffer from a number of environmental problems.
 For example, in the Yellow Sea ecosystems, the main focus of this guideline, overfishing, water pollution, and species and habitat losses have become problematic.
-To address these problems, the policy-makers and researchers in the region have continued extensive discussions and research activities since the late 1990s with the cooperation of the United Nations Development Programme and the Global Environmental services in the Yellow Sea provides an approach to address the issues in the Yellow Sea from socioeconomic perspectives.
+To address these problems, the policy-makers and researchers in the region have continued extensive discussions and research activities since the late 1990s with the cooperation of the United Nations Development Programme and the Global Environment Facility.
+As part of such global efforts, this paper-a guideline for valuing environmental services in the Yellow Sea-provides an approach to address the issues in the Yellow Sea from socioeconomic perspectives.
 The overview of this guideline is the following.